Oil’s political-economy

 At a time of bloody turmoil across the Arab world, many royals fear undoing the social compact that has kept them in power.
 But cheap oil makes change unavoidable; doing nothing merely postpones the reckoning.
 Economic transformation should nudge Gulf states towards political reform.
 Perhaps, as their citizens are asked to do more to earn their living, they will demand that rulers do more to earn their consent.

-The Bretton Woods summit explained
+Bretton Woods explained

 bretton-woods